Graduate degree pathway

 Gain the theoretical knowledge, as well as the practical skills, to manage the social, technological, financial and environmental challenges facing the construction industry today.

-You can complete the Master of Construction Management in two years if you have studied a Construction major in your undergraduate degree.
+Complete the Master of Construction Management in two years if you have studied a Construction major in your undergraduate degree.

 Alternatively, if you wish to study in another field first, you will still have the option to undertake a three-year Master of Construction Management.
 Or, if you study in a related major such as Architecture or Civil Engineering Systems then you may receive credit for appropriate subjects in the first year of the program.